TERREMEMBER/znbase/docs/content/stable/admin/yb-ts-cli.md

 ## Command line help

-To display the available online help, run `yb-ts-cli` without any commands or flags at the YugabyteDB home directory.
+To display the available online help, run `yb-ts-cli` without any commands or flags at the ZNbaseDB home directory.

 ```sh
 $ ./bin/yb-ts-cli